lucia-blanco/neural-nets-brainjs/README.md

 # Neural Nets Brainjs
-Following a neural nets tutorial in js and brain.js
+🧠 playing with neural nets in js and brain.js